-Related: One of the best ways to earn Aeroplan miles are the Aeroplan credit cards, one of those being the Aeroplan American Express Platinum, which comes with 40,000 miles as a welcome bonus.
+Related: One of the best ways to earn Aeroplan miles are the American Express credit cards, one of those being the American Express Platinum Card, which comes with 40,000 miles as a welcome bonus.

 Here at Yore Oyster, we value each Aeroplan mile a two cents per point (CPP).
 This means that on average you can get $300 per 15,000 or $500 per 25,000 Aeroplan miles.
 With certain airlines like Canadian North, this price per mile is greater, so you can get some amazing deals if you follow our advice.